VazkiiMods/.github/profile/README.md

 To keep up with Violet Moon, you can follow us on the following channels:

 Open platforms:
-* Mailing List (read the sidebar of that webpage): https://lists.sr.ht/~williewillus/violet-moon-announce
 * Forum Announcements: https://forum.violetmoon.org/t/announcement

 Closed/Proprietary platforms: